tsanghan/kubernetes-env/README.md

 6. `sudo ./prepare-vm.sh`
 7. Follow the instruction at the end of the completion of `prepare-vm.sh` script
 8. Log back into your VM
-9. You have 2 choice to deploy a kubernetes cluster, using KIND and LXD
+9. You have 2 choices to deploy a kubernetes cluster, using KIND and LXD
 10. We will explore LXD method first
 11. `cd` into `Projects/kubernetes-env/kubernetes-on-lxd`
 12. Run `./prepare-lxd.sh`